DucSkii/social-media-app/README.md

 This project was fully deployed using firebase, the backend database was also stored using firebase, You can find a link to the deployed website here: https://social-media-69506.web.app/

+To install the code please clone the repository and run "npm install" to get all the dependencies.